aljungberg/hhc/README.md

 **Hexahexacontadecimal is the most compact way to encode a number into a URL.**

-Hexahexacontadecimal is a compact format to express a number in a URL.
+Hexahexacontadecimal is a compact format to express a number or binary data in a URL.
 It uses all characters allowed in a URL without escaping -- the [unreserved characters](http://tools.ietf.org/html/rfc3986#section-2.3) -- making it the shortest possible way to express an integer in a URL.

 ## Usage